-Mrs. Thomas M. Warren, resident of Beaver Dam township, died at the home of a daughter, Mrs. Bud Isaacs, on October 5, after an illness which began six years ago.
+Mrs. Thomas M. Warren, resident of Beaver Dara township, died at the home of a daughter, Mrs. Bud Isaacs, on October 5, after an illness which began six years ago.
 Funeral services were conducted from the Mt.
-Gilead Baptist Church Sunday by Rev. Ed Farthing, and interment was in the cemetery there.
+Gilead Baptist Church Sunday by Rev. Ed Farthing, and in-